 If necessary, some form of protection for the volume measuring device may be used e.g. a cyclone separator, bulk stream filter, etc.

 A temperature sensor shall be installed immediately before the volume measuring device.
-This temperature sensor shall have an accuracy and a precision of ± 1 °C and a response time of 0,1 less than 1.0 seconds at 62 per cent of a given temperature variation (value measured in silicone oil).
+This temperature sensor shall have an accuracy and a precision of ± 1 °C and a response time of 0,1 1.0 seconds or less at 62 per cent of a given temperature variation (value measured in water or silicone oil).

 The measurement of the pressure difference from atmospheric pressure shall be taken upstream from and, if necessary, downstream from the volume measuring device.